langchain-ai/langchainjs/docs/docs/getting-started.md

 npm i langchain
 ```

+If you are running this on Node.js 16, either:

+- run your application with `NODE_OPTIONS='--experimental-fetch' node ...`, or
+- install `node-fetch` and follow the instructions [here](https://github.com/node-fetch/node-fetch#providing-global-access)

 ## Picking up a LLM

 Using LangChain will usually require integrations with one or more model providers, data stores, apis, etc.